Vedant-MAHAjan/MongoDB-deployment-using-Kubernetes/README.md

 🌐 To access Mongo-Express through the browser, an external service will be created

-🔐 Mongo-Express will connect to MongoDB using an internal service

 🔌 Mongo-Express will have a deployment file where the config map for mongo url and secrets for mongo db username and password will be referenced

+🔗 The external service will connect to Mongo-Express pod which will forward request to MongoDB internal service

+🔐 The internal service will forward the request to pod using the url in configmap file and authenticate the requests using secrets file

-🔑 MongoDB will only be accessible by components inside the same cluster, hence it uses internal service
+🔑 MongoDB will only allow requests from inside the same cluster, hence internal service is used to access it

 ## Request Flow from browser to pod

 1. 🌐 Browser requests to mongo-express external service
 2. ⚡ External service requests to the mongo-express pod
-3. 🚀 Pod will request the MongoDB internal service
+3. 🚀 Mongo-express pod will request the MongoDB internal service
-4. 🔄 Internal service will request the MongoDB pod
+4. 🔄 MongoDB internal service will request the MongoDB pod

 ## Order of execution 🔢